 We may also use information about subscribers’ and online users’ interests and preferences as well as feedback we receive from surveys to improve our products and customer service.
 We make all commercially-reasonable efforts to ensure that information is used responsibly and only for its intended purpose.

 What about demographic data that you collect?

 Canadian Military Family Magazine Ltd. will from time to time conduct voluntary surveys of visitors to the site to obtain demographic information about them.
-Such information may be compiled and shared in an anonymous aggregate form with advertisers and other third parties but no personal details will be traceable or associated with specific individuals.
+Such information may be compiled and shared in an anonymous aggregate form with advertisers, but no personal details will be traceable or associated with specific individuals.